Jikkesh/A2Studio-BenhiveTask/README.md

   }
 }

-6. Can use the Postgres_Query_DB.sql for setting up.
+6. Can use the Postgres_Query_DB.sql for setting up DB.

 7. Start the backend server:
+Hit F5 to start the server
+or
 dotnet run

-8. Start the frontend development server:
+8. Start the frontend development server: npm start

-npm start